 Getting Approved in Monmouth Beach

-For many years during his prime as a physician, my father sat on the board of our local bank’s loan approval committee (then the Colonial National Bank in Monmouth Beach).
+For many years during his prime as a physician, my father sat on the board of our local bank’s advisory committee (then the Colonial National Bank in Monmouth Beach).
 He and other prominent community members would assemble quarterly to review and act on loan applications.

 I never thought much of it until one day a former Monmouth Beach resident told me how my dad had really helped him.
 This person had submitted a loan application at the bank to borrow $5,000 (a lot back in the 1970s).
 He was going to use the money to buy and develop a vacant piece of property in town.